theworkingcomputer/twc-blog/content/hello_world.rst

 "legitimate"

 I am a perfectionist.
 My things have to be right.
 I get around this, in the real world, by recognizing that almost every thing is not mine.
-And whomever has them can run them howsoever they want.
+And who has them can run them how they wish.
+I will even help, at need.

-I will not point out, here, how many long this, though I will note that I am letting `Pelican <http://docs.getpelican.com/en/3.3.0/getting_started.html>`_ have its head regarding formatting, styles, and themes.
+I will not point out, here, how long "Hello World" has taken in the saying.

+Note that I am letting `Pelican <http://docs.getpelican.com/en/3.3.0/getting_started.html>`_ have its head regarding formatting, styles, and themes.

-Yes, this is made with `Pelican <http://docs.getpelican.com/>`_.
+Yes, this is made with `Pelican <http://docs.getpelican.com/>`_, a great static page generator, made with `Python <http://python.org/>`_.
+I recommend them both.